purvitrivedi/image-editing-app/README.md

 ## Goal:

-To design a full-stack React app using Python, Django and PostgreSQL.
+Design a full-stack React app using Python, Django and PostgreSQL.

 ## Technologies Used